enhance-dev/enhance-styles/README.md

 - mono "Menlo,Monaco,Consolas,Liberation Mono,Courier New,monospace"

 ### theme
 `theme` is the set of theme colors.
 Colors must be hexidecimal.
 Colors can be named however you like.
-Colors included in the theme block will have a color scale based on lightness generate from it.
-It is recommended to pick a color then choose a middle lightness as the basis of the scale so as to maximize the amount of steps in the scale that are not whit or black.
+Colors included in the theme seting will have a color scale generated.
+It is recommended to pick a color, then choose a middle lightness as the basis of the scale so as to maximize the amount of steps in the scale that are not white or black.
 You can choose your naming convention.
-Bootstrap like themes will use generic names such as "primary" etc. Material like themes will choose a theme color name i.e. 'indigo'
-There are two special names, light and dark.
+Bootstrap like themes will use generic names such as "primary" Material like themes will choose a theme color name i.e. 'indigo' There are two special names, light and dark.
 These will not have a scale generated.
 - `light` is meant to be used as a light text color
 - `dark` is meant to be used as a dark text color